 NEXT makes it easy to get the right electrician insurance to protect your business and satisfy the requirements set by Oregon law.
 You can learn more about electrician insurance costs here.

-With our online services, it only takes minutes to apply for coverage.
-You’ll also get a certificate of insurance that may be shared an unlimited number of times at no charge, which can help you secure jobs.
+You’ll also get a certificate of insurance that you may share at no charge, which can help you secure jobs.

 Because we specialize in small business insurance, the team at NEXT can put together a custom package that works for your needs.
 We’ve helped thousands of electricians get the business insurance they need to succeed.